Pod-Point/laravel-aws-pubsub/README.md

 Simply follow the default way of broadcasting Laravel events, explained in the [official documentation](https://laravel.com/docs/master/broadcasting#defining-broadcast-events).

-In a similar way, you will have to make sure you're implementing the `Illuminate\Contracts\Broadcasting\ShouldBroadcast` interface and define which channel / topic you'd like to broadcast on.
+In a similar way, you will have to make sure you're implementing the `Illuminate\Contracts\Broadcasting\ShouldBroadcast` interface and define which channel / Topic you'd like to broadcast on.

 ```php
 use App\Models\Order;